file9.ai

 Communications

-• 100% of the population had internet access as of the last estimate in 2021.
+• 100% of the population reported being internet users as of 2021.

-• The internet country code for Antarctica is .aq.
+• Internet country code for Antarctica: .aq.

 Key Metrics